Hudson Keight School serves 698 students in grades Prekindergarten-8.

 - Reading Proficiency: 7% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), AL Dept. of Education

 Hudson Keight School ranks among the top 20% of public schools in Alabama for:

 Percent Eligible For Free Lunch

-The teacher population of 42 teachers has grown by 13% over five school years.
+The teacher population of 33 teachers has declined by 10% over five school years.

 Total Classroom Teachers

 Hudson Keight School is ranked within the bottom 50% of all 1,276 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2020-21 school year.

 The diversity score of Hudson Keight School is 0.17, which is less than the diversity score at state average of 0.62.
 The school's diversity has stayed relatively flat over five school years.